When Should You Take the MCAT? The Ideal Timeline

 Since the MCAT is so important, you’ll want to be adequately prepared for the MCAT each time you take it.
 Therefore, here are some considerations for when not to take the exam:

-• If you haven’t studied many of the topics on the test in college (we recommend having completed at least 80 percent of your prerequisites)
+If you haven’t studied many of the topics on the test in college (we recommend having completed at least 80 percent of your prerequisites)

-• If you’re scoring poorly on the AAMC practice exams and need more time to study
+If you’re scoring poorly on the AAMC practice exams and need more time to study

-• If you feel spread so thin with other priorities that you may need separate time solely allotted for MCAT studying
+If you feel spread so thin with other priorities that you may need separate time solely allotted for MCAT studying

-To avoid causing any application delays, the very latest date by which you’ll want to take the MCAT is the last test date offered in May of your application year.
+To avoid causing any application delays, the latest date you’ll want to take the MCAT is the last test date offered in May of your application year.
 MCAT scores are released roughly one month after you take the exam, and since AMCAS applications aren’t released to schools until late June, taking the MCAT on the last May date won’t delay review of your application in any way.

 Nevertheless, we still don’t recommend that you consider MCAT test dates later than May of your application year for the reasons discussed above.